tlevine/cloud-beds/readme.md

 ## 3Taps Documentation
-The [official documentatio](http://docs.3taps.com/) is great, except that it's missing a lot of basic things like a list of the sources that 3Taps has, a list of categories, &c.
+The [official documentatio](http://docs.3taps.com/) is great, except that.
+Basic things like a list of the sources that 3Taps has, a list of categories, &c. are in the [reference API](http://docs.3taps.com/reference_api.html).

 [These slides](http://www.slideshare.net/devinfoley/3taps-apis)
 have one example query, on slide 7.